doug3236/ABWProfilePatches/README.md

 the Sepia or Cold settings in Epson ABW printers.

-Tools for making ICC profiles, such as those from X-Rite and the open source Argyll assume RGB color ans so require data sets that contain a range of RGB values and corresponding Lab (more formally L\*a\*b\*) values that result from measuring the printed colors.
+Tools for making ICC profiles, such as those from X-Rite and the open source Argyll assume RGB color and require data sets that contain a range of RGB values and corresponding Lab (more formally L\*a\*b\*) values that result from measuring the printed colors.
 ABWProfileMaker provides a process for creating ICC compliant profiles for use in